maxaalexeeva/maxaalexeeva.github.io/employment.markdown

 ### Supervised by Dr. R. Sharp, Dr. C. Morrison

-- Contributed to the AutoMATES project under the DARPA Automating Scientific Knowledge Extraction (ASKE) program
 - Led the development of the automatic [text reading pipeline](https://aclanthology.org/2020.lrec-1.269/) (the [AutoMATES project](https://github.com/ml4ai/automates), the DARPA Automating Scientific Knowledge Extraction (ASKE) program)
 - Contributed to planning and conducting annotation exercises
 - Provided mentoring to a junior RA